Bad Girls Club season 14

 Bad Girls Club: Back for More is the fourteenth season of the Oxygen reality television series Bad Girls Club.
 It premiered on August 11, 2015, and concluded on November 3, 2015.
-This is the seventh edition of Bad Girls Club to be filmed in Los Angeles.
-Life coach Laura Baron returns for a third season.
+This season marked the seventh season of Bad Girls Club to be filmed in Los Angeles California.
+The cast also worked with a life coach, Laura Baron, who has helped multiple girls on previous seasons navigate their way through enternal conflicts, conflicts within the house, and self-growth.

 Residence

-During shooting, the cast lived at 22133 Tulsa Street in the Chatsworth neighborhood of Los Angeles.
-According to the cast member Jelaminah Lanier, because of the excessive amount of damage done to the residence, Oxygen producers were forced to reuse the house for the following season, Bad Girls Club: Twisted Sisters.
+While filming, the cast lived at 22133 Tulsa Street in the Chatsworth neighborhood of Los Angeles, according to the cast member Jelaminah Lanier.
+Due to the excessive amount of damage done to the residence, Oxygen producers were forced to reuse the house for the following season, Bad Girls Club: Twisted Sisters.
 The property was once owned by the Spice Girls member Mel B.